OpenHelix-Team/LLaVA-VLA/README.md

 <a id="training"></a>
 ## 📈 Training
+LLaVA-VLA is trained on 8 A100 GPUs with 80GB memory.
+To train on fewer GPUs, you can reduce the per_device_train_batch_size and increase the gradient_accumulation_steps accordingly.
+If you want to train from the checkpoint, always keep the global batch size the same: per_device_train_batch_size x gradient_accumulation_steps x num_gpus.
 If you have multiple GPUs and wish to use PyTorch's Distributed Data Parallel, simply set the number in the command below to match the number of available GPUs(CUDA_VISIBLE_DEVICES and localhost).
 ```bash
 cd LLaVA-VLA